(Last updated: October 28, 2014; last reviewed: October 28, 2014)

 EpidemiologyRates of Gram-negative bacterial enteric infections are at least 10-fold higher among HIV-infected adults than in the general population but decline when patients are on antiretroviral therapy (ART).1-7 The risk of bacterial diarrhea varies according to CD4 T-lymphocyte (CD4) count and is greatest in individuals with clinical AIDS and/or <200 CD4 cells/mm3.5 The most common routinely cultured enteric bacteria among HIV-infected adults in the United States are Salmonella (particularly Salmonella enterica serotypes Typhimurium and Enteritidis), Shigella, and Campylobacter.
 Diarrheagenic Escherichia coli, particularly enteroaggregative E. coli, may contribute to the burden of diarrheal disease8 but their role is poorly understood because diagnosis requires specialized laboratory capacity.
-Clostridium difficile-associated infection (CDI) is common in HIV-infected patients, although it is unclear whether immunosuppression is associated with a higher risk of illness than traditional risk factors such as exposure to a healthcare facility or to antibiotics.
-Increased recognition of community-associated CDI without prior antibiotic or inpatient healthcare facility exposures in HIV-uninfected individuals suggests that the healthcare provider should consider CDI in the evaluation of outpatient diarrheal illnesses.
+Clostridium difficile-associated infection (CDI) is common in HIV-infected patients; recent data9 suggest that low CD4 count (<50 cells/mm3) is an independent disease risk factor in addition to the traditional risk factors such as exposure to a healthcare facility or to antibiotics.
+Increased recognition of community-associated CDI in HIV-uninfected individuals suggests that the healthcare provider should consider CDI in the evaluation of outpatient diarrheal illnesses.
 Data on Helicobacter pylori infection in HIV infection are limited and do not suggest excess risk in HIV-infected individuals.
-Other enteric infections that may cause diarrhea, such as Mycobacterium avium complex and cytomegalovirus are discussed elsewhere in these guidelines.
+Other enteric infections that may cause diarrhea, such as Mycobacterium avium complex (MAC) and cytomegalovirus are discussed elsewhere in these guidelines.

 Severe community-associated diarrhea is often defined as ≥6 loose stools (loose stool is defined as defecated material that takes the shape of a container) per day with or without other signs of disease such as fecal blood, orthostatic hypotension, or fever.
-In HIV-infected patients, the risk of more profound illness increases with the degree of immunosuppression.1,3,4,15 Relapses in infection with Salmonella and other Gram-negative bacterial enteric pathogens after appropriate treatment have been well documented in HIV-infected patients.16-18
+In HIV-infected patients, the risk of more profound illness increases with the degree of immunosuppression.1,3,4,16 Relapses in infection with Salmonella and other Gram-negative bacterial enteric pathogens after appropriate treatment have been well documented in HIV-infected patients.17-19

 Assessment of patients with diarrhea should include a complete exposure history (see below); medication review, because diarrhea is a common side effect of some ART and antibiotics; quantification of the diarrheal illness by stool frequency, volume, duration, and presence of blood; and associated signs and symptoms, such as presence and duration of fever.
 Physical examination should include measurement of temperature and assessment of volume and nutritional status.